-The Wi-Fi Max 5G Modem includes a built-in URL Blocking feature from the modem dashboard.
+The Wi-Fi Max and Wi-Fi Max 5G Modems include a built-in URL Blocking feature from the modem dashboard.
 This allows you to block access to specific websites directly from your browser, which can be useful for parental controls, productivity, or network security.

 Important Notes: